MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 5. Explore options in CKG

-.. note:: Be aware, this requires Docker to be previously installed.
+.. note:: Remember that with Docker Desktop (https://www.docker.com/products/docker-desktop), you can check the logs of the running image.